TGoncin/ZEUS/README.md

 <h2 align="center" id="legal">Legal Disclosure & Limitation of Liability</h2>
 <br>

-**ZEUS Irrigation Controller | Open-Source Hardware & Firmware Design**<br>
+<strong>ZEUS Irrigation Controller | Open-Source Hardware & Firmware Design</strong><br>
 Copyright © 2026 Tom Goncin.
 Released freely for educational and personal use.

 <br>

-This design is provided strictly **"as-is"** without warranties of any kind — expressed, implied, statutory, or otherwise.
+This design is provided strictly <strong>"as-is"</strong> without warranties of any kind — expressed, implied, statutory, or otherwise.
 The author disclaims all implied warranties including merchantability, fitness for a particular purpose, accuracy, completeness, and non-infringement.

 <br>

-**The author shall not be liable for:** personal injury or death resulting from electrical shock; property damage from improper wiring or short circuits; vegetation or flooding damage from software faults or misconfiguration; or any equipment damage including the microcontroller, sensors, relay, or irrigation valves.
+<strong>The author shall not be liable for:</strong> personal injury or death resulting from electrical shock; property damage from improper wiring or short circuits; vegetation or flooding damage from software faults or misconfiguration; or any equipment damage including the microcontroller, sensors, relay, or irrigation valves.

 <br>

-> ⚡ **HIGH VOLTAGE WARNING:** This design involves 120VAC mains voltage.
-Any person who constructs, modifies, or operates this design assumes full and sole responsibility for compliance with all applicable electrical codes, safety standards, and local regulations. **The author strongly recommends that all AC wiring be performed or inspected by a licensed electrician.**
+> ⚡ <strong>HIGH VOLTAGE WARNING:</strong> <br> <br>This design involves 120VAC mains voltage. <br>Any person who constructs, modifies, or operates this design assumes full and sole responsibility for compliance with all applicable electrical codes, safety standards, and local regulations. <br> <br> </strong>The author strongly recommends that all AC wiring be performed or inspected by a licensed electrician.</strong>

 <br>

 By downloading, building, or deploying this design, you acknowledge that you are solely responsible for verifying suitability, independently verifying all wiring and pinouts, and assuming all risks associated with high-voltage AC power and automated irrigation systems.
-This design is intended for **personal and educational use only**.
+This design is intended for <strong>personal and educational use only</strong>.

 <br>

-Redistribution and derivative works are permitted provided this disclaimer is preserved in full. **Commercial use requires prior written consent from the author.**
+Redistribution and derivative works are permitted provided this disclaimer is preserved in full. <strong>Commercial use requires prior written consent from the author.</strong>

 <br>

-*Full legal disclosure is available in the* [`LEGAL.md`](LEGAL.md) *file.*
+*Full legal disclosure is available in the* [`Zeus - Legal Disclosure.pdf`](Legal Disclosure) *file.*

 <br>
 <br>